jvansch1/Toasts/Untapped/doc/README.md

 UNTAPPD is a web application built using Ruby on Rails for the backend and React/Redux for client-side rendering.
 By the end of week 9, this app will include at minimum the following criteria.

-  -Hosted on Heroku
+  1.Hosted on Heroku
-  -New Account creation/login
+  2.New Account creation/login
-  -Ability to create new beer and brewery data -Check-in to beer to show others users what you are drinking -Ability to visit your own profile page, see your stats and friend activity -Toast other users check-ins to show that you approve of their taste
+  3.Ability to create new beer and brewery data 4.Check-in to beer to show others users what you are drinking 5.Ability to visit your own profile page, see your stats and friend activity 6.Toast other users check-ins to show that you approve of their taste

   * [View Wireframes][wireframes]
   * [React Components][components]